benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 livedata-migrator --host=localhost
 ```

-The command prompt will then load and automatically connect to the LiveData Migrator services on your current host.
+The command prompt will then load and automatically connect to the LiveData Migrator services located on your host.

 ## Command line help